Your e-Portfolio should contain the following required components

 - A Statement of Professional Philosophy (approximately three to five pages)—thoughtful and articulate, with reference to experiences, learning, readings; your conception of librarianship as it relates to the specific type(s) of library or information organization(s) in which you intend to pursue a career; your professional goals, and the relationship of these goals to the items in your e-Portfolio.
 You should also discuss here your understanding of the final competency O: "contribute to the cultural, economic, educational and social well-being of our communities," and demonstrate (in your discussion) your mastery of this competency.

 3rd-16th components: Areas of Competency

-A Statement of Competency is required for each of the 14 Core Competencies (A - N).
+A Statement of Competency is required for each of the 14 Core Competencies (A - N or A-O depending on when you entered the school).
 While each advisor may have different specifics they would prefer that you address, in general, consider the following as an example of a competency statement organization:

 - Start with what you understand the competency to mean - define the competency, and explain why it is important to you as a professional and to the profession as a whole.

 - Discuss what coursework/work experience prepared you for understanding and being able to perform the competency.

 - Now present and discuss each piece of evidence you selected - say why you selected this evidence and how it demonstrates your competency and the skills and knowledge you learned.